CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Huaura to Chiclayo bus with redBus?
+Why book a Huaura to Chiclayo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Huaura to Chiclayo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Huaura to Chiclayo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The first farmers that dominated the plains around the Huaura river where the ones that created the original Huaura settlement during pre-hispanic times.
 The life of this inhabitants was influenced by the rule of the Wari, Chanchay, Chimú and Inca civilization, which expanded to the area.
 During the Spanish incursion of the XVIth century, the valley was conquered and came to be divided into several encomiendas, although it kept a urban center which will support the spanish families that would come in the future.
 Viceroy Luis de Velasco gave the town the title of Villa de Carrión de Velasco (1597).
 The 12th of November of 1820, the Independentist Army arrived in the area with the objective of installing troops in the nearby haciendas.
 The 27th of november of that same year, Don José de San Martín proclaimed the Independence from the Duke San Carlos Balcony, now known as the Huaura Balcony, near 1 year before of the official proclamation of the Peruvian Independence.
 The locality of Huaura was declared as historical in 1954, due to the events of the Independence Campaign.